CAMeL-Lab/Gumar-Ngrams/README.md

 ## License

-This compilation is licensed under a
-[Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+The Gumar Corpus n-grams are licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).

 ## References